Client retainer deposits and escrow funds: The trust accounting mistakes non-legal service firms keep making

 Even firms that maintain separate accounts often fail to track individual client balances.
 They know the trust account holds $85,000, but they cannot say immediately how much belongs to each client.

-This gap becomes critical when a client requests a refund, when you need to apply funds to an invoice, or when an engagement ends, and funds need to be disbursed.
+This gap becomes critical when a client requests a refund, when you need to apply funds to an invoice, or when an engagement ends and funds need to be disbursed.
 Without individual client ledgers, these transactions require research rather than a simple lookup.

 Trust accounting documentation requires a ledger for each client that shows deposits received, amounts applied to invoices, and the current balance.
 At any moment, you should be able to answer "how much of the money in this account belongs to Client X" without digging through transaction history.